francoisgeorgy/fretboard-api/brainstorm.md

     shape2.moveTo({string: 2, fret:3})
     shape1.reset()

+Idea: find all common notes across all shapes on the fretboard

 Q: when moving across strings, adapt (update) the shape according to the current fretboard's tuning?
 A: yes, if the shape has a tuning defined, no if the shape was defined without any tuning indication.